Multivariate Bayesian dynamic modeling for causal prediction: Data and Application Goals

+The context is that of a supermarket store-level policy change to evaluate its potential causal effect.
+Data come from 2020-2022.
+The \lq\lq Wave 1'' experimental setting generated weekly sales data from 16 treated and 43 control stores in Tennessee USA during (i) an initial year, then (ii) a test period followed by an 8-eight-week transition period as treatment stores implemented the intervention, and (iii) a following 16-week evaluation period.
+The company then extended the intervention to 4 more US regions, with continuing evaluation of additional treatment and control stores in this \lq\lq Wave 2''.

-Figure~\ref{fig:wave1_map} shows Wave 1 stores by geographic location, and Figure \ref{fig:wave1_weekly_sales} shows revenue from weekly sales for all Wave 1 stores.
-Revenue patterns over time generally look similar across control and treatment groups, e.g. spikes around holidays are present in both groups.
-However, two differences stand out.
-First, note that the largest treatment store has no obvious ``comparable'' control store; its weekly sales are higher than any other store each week.
-The counterfactual for this store, its weekly sales if the intervention had not occurred, would be particularly challenging to estimate without some sort of extrapolation from the control group.
-Second, many control stores have a steep drop in sales the week of February 14-20 and rise in the following week.
-This corresponds to a snowstorm that hit eastern Tennessee (where most control stores are) and did not travel to the western part of the state (where the treatment stores are).
-These idiosyncratic effects that affect only one arm of an experiment pose dangers to causal inference, especially for synthetic control analyses.
-Fortunately, this event occurred during the transition period and so does not affect our inference; models are fitted to the treatment stores during the training period and the following intervention evaluation period excludes this unusual event.
+Figure \ref{fig:wave1_weekly_sales} shows weekly revenue in Wave 1 stores.
+Revenue patterns are similar across control and treatment groups, e.g. spikes around holidays are present in both groups.
+One difference is that the largest treatment store has no ``comparable'' control store; its weekly sales are higher than all other stores, so that the counterfactual for this store will be challenging to estimate.
+Many control stores have a steep drop in sales the week of February 14-20 and rise in the following week.
+This corresponds to a snowstorm in eastern Tennessee where most control stores are, but that did not impact the region of the treatment stores.
+Such events pose challenges to causal inference, though this event was in the transition period so did not impact the training and evaluation analyses.
+Wave 2 stores are from 4 regions, Dallas, (Mississippi) Delta, Atlanta, and Mid-Atlantic.
+Control stores are also not as geographically separated (see Supplement), raising potential concerns between control and treatment groups.
+Also, choice of Wave 2 stores was guided by interests in maximizing potential revenue and so prioritized larger stores earlier in the year, resulting in a difference in store sizes between the two waves.

-A central concern in causal inference is dependence between units.
-If outcomes for some units causally affect outcomes for other units, then treatment effects are challenging to estimate.
-In our setting, the treatment and control stores are generally geographically separated; see Figure~\ref{fig:wave1_map}.
-This generates confidence in the assumption that the intervention itself would not affect sales in the control stores.
-However, especially given the geographic proximity of the treatment stores to one-another, interference among the treatment stores is a main concern, addressed within the multivariate model.

-Another concern highlighted is potential confounding by geographic location.
-Due to logistical considerations related to stocking fresh produce, the intervention was implemented in a single region.
-Potential randomized treatment assignments in this sample would be extremely limited, necessitating the use of observational causal inference methods; again this is addressed explicitly with our model and analysis.